shouxindehai/personal/data/RESULT.md

 There is a second column in the table about the two groups shown earlier: Speciation

-The previous student Xie has talked about variation in the algorithm part of our project.
+The previous student QIN has talked about variation in the algorithm part of our project.
 We found that as the difficulty increased, more species appeared, and more patches of color appeared on the diagram.
 That is to say, the increase of difficulty promotes the occurrence of mutation, and the proportion of specie obtained by new mutation also increases.